Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Introduction

-The simplest type of strategy is \emph{memoryless deterministic (MD)}: for each state~$\state$ it defines a single action that the player always chooses when the game is in~$\state$.
-A slightly more general strategy is \emph{memoryless randomized (MR)}, also known as \emph{positional}: for each state~$\state$ it defines a fixed probability distribution over the player's actions from which he always samples when the game is in~$\state$.
-More complex strategies might use some finite memory.
+The simplest type of strategy bases its decisions only on the current state, and not on the history of the play.
+Such strategies are called \emph{memoryless} or \emph{positional}. \footnote{A closely related concept is a \emph{stationary} strategy, which also bases decisions only on the current state.
+However, some authors call a strategy ``stationary $\eps$-optimal'' if it is $\eps$-optimal from every state, and call it ``semi-stationary'' if it is $\eps$-optimal only from the fixed initial state.
+Since this difference is important in our work, we avoid the term ``stationary'' here.
+Instead, if a strategy is $\eps$-optimal from every state then we call it \emph{uniformly $\eps$-optimal}.
+I.e., $\eps$-optimal stationary strategies are uniformly $\eps$-optimal memoryless strategies. }

+By default, we assume that strategies can use randomization (i.e., use mixed actions), while the subclass of deterministic (pure) strategies are limited to choosing a single pure action at each state. \emph{Memoryless randomized (MR)} strategies choose a mixed action at each state, while \emph{memoryless deterministic (MD)} strategies choose a pure action at each state, both independently of the history.

+More complex strategies might use some finite amount of memory.
 The strategy chooses an action depending only on the current state and the current memory mode.
-The memory mode can be updated in every step according to the current state, the action being taken, and the next state.
+The memory mode can be updated in every round according to the current state, the observed chosen actions and the next state.
+We assume perfect-information games, so the actions and states are observable at the end of every round.
 In general, for strategies that are not deterministic but use randomization, this memory update may also be randomized.
 Therefore, in the case of games, a player does not necessarily know for sure the current memory mode of the other player.
 It may be advantageous for a player to keep his memory mode hidden from the other player.
-Thus one distinguishes between public memory and private memory.
-A step counter is a discrete clock that is incremented after every round of the game.
-Since this happens deterministically, it is always public.
-Strategies that use only a step counter are also called \emph{Markov strategies}.
+We distinguish between \emph{public memory}, where the strategies' memory mode is public knowledge, and \emph{private memory}, which is hidden from the opponent.
+A step counter is an infinite memory device corresponding to a discrete clock that is incremented after every round.
+We consider this to be a type of public memory, because the update is deterministic and the memory mode can be deduced by the opponent.
+Strategies that use only a step counter are called \emph{Markov strategies}.
 Combinations of the above are possible, e.g., a strategy that uses a step counter and an additional finite public/private general purpose memory.
-The amount/type of memory and randomization required for a good strategy for a given objective is also called its \emph{strategy complexity}.
+The amount/type of memory and randomization required for a good ($\eps$-optimal, resp.\ optimal) strategy for a given objective is also called its \emph{strategy complexity}.